Feeding Feral Cats

 - If you find kittens

 According to The U.S. Humane Society, there are approximately 17,000,000 people who provide food to stray and feral felines.
 Feeding these homeless animals not only helps them, but serves to protect bird and insect populations in the areas where feral cats hunt.

-The Carter Pets Ant-Proof Pet Feeder is designed to help make the most of your volunteer dollars by protecting the food you provide to stray and feral cats.
+The Carter Pets Sheltered Outdoor Pet Feeder is designed to help make the most of your volunteer dollars by protecting the food you provide to stray and feral cats.

 The deep moat design keeps debris from forming land bridges for insects to cross.
-Add the vinyl Bird-Proof Tent Cover and not only will the food be sheltered from sun and rain, but birds will not be able to steal the food.
+The Sheltered Outdoor Pet Feeder offers additional protection and not only will the feeder be weather-resistant, but ants and most birds will not be able to steal the food.

 2. Dogs and the Outdoor Pet Feeder

-The Ant-Proof Outdoor Pet Feeder works great for feeding small dogs outside.
-The food bowl clips into place and is surrounded by a moat.
-Large dogs can knock the interior bowl from its clips, which can create the possibility for insects to get into the food.
+The Sheltered Outdoor Pet Feeder works great for feeding small dogs outside.
+The food bowl itself is secured and surrounded by a moat.
+Large dogs can sometimes dislodge the interior bowl from its original position, which can create the possibility for insects to get into the food.
 For this reason, we suggest the feeder for small dogs only.

 3. What to do if you find a stray cat... or one finds you